k3jph/k3jph.github.io/service.md

 Service is where an institutional idea has to survive contact with procedures, budgets, people, and consequences.
 My work outside ordinary employment has included formal public adjudication, state emergency operations, nonprofit fiduciary stewardship, board governance, and editorial responsibility.
 It is not a hobby adjacent to the rest of my work; it is part of how I learn whether a policy, a system, or a scholarly claim can function in the world.

 The active record comes first.
-The fuller history follows: public and civic duty, professional and scholarly stewardship, and the older local and institutional work from which much of it grew.
+The historical record follows: public and civic duty, professional and scholarly stewardship, and the older local and institutional work from which much of it grew.

 </div>